Skip to main content

 Graduate Admissions

 Graduate and professional programs at Penn emphasize the integration of knowledge across boundaries and disciplines.
-The University offers nearly 300 graduate degree and certificate offerings, from Accounting to Women’s Health.
-Explore our graduate programs and request program information.
+More than 17,000 graduate and professional students study at Penn, pursuing more than 300 degree and certificate offerings.
+Explore our graduate programs and click on the programs that interest you to learn more about admissions and academic requirements.

 Penn is a nationally-ranked research university, one of the top recipients of competitive research grants in the U.S. More than 170 research centers and institutes play a major role in advancing the university’s intellectual agenda.
 Learn more about research activity in Penn’s graduate and professional schools through Research at Penn.